cmflannery/openrocketengine/docs/index.rst

 .. toctree::
    :maxdepth: 2
    :caption: API Reference:

-   rocket

 Overview
 --------

 OpenRocketEngine performs the calculations for simple analysis and design of rocket engines.
+For a general overview of the philosophy behind designing rocket engines, refer to the `rocket propulsion section`_ of General Body of Knowledge (GBOK).

 Installation
 ------------

 OpenRocketEngine only supports python 3.5 and above.
 Functionality with other python releases is untested and not guaranteed.
 Basic usage::